Today’s Wonder of the Day was inspired by Noah. Noah Wonders, “How do the builders build a baseball stadium?” Thanks for WONDERing with us, Noah!

-As soon as October rolls around, you can bet that the Major League Baseball playoffs are in full swing — pun totally intended!
+Do you know what happens when October rolls around?
+Of course, there are pumpkins everywhere, a chill in the air, and costumes on the shelves.
+Major League Baseball playoffs are also in full swing — pun totally intended!
 Let’s head out to the old ballpark to learn about… ballparks!

-Many small towns around the United States feature minor league ballparks that are home to teams full of up-and-coming players hoping to one day play in the big leagues.
-These small ballparks hold a special place in their communities, as they bring folks together to socialize and support their local team.
+Many small towns around the United States also have minor league ballparks.
+They host teams full of minor league players.
+Most of these players hope to one day play in the big leagues.
+These ballparks hold a special place in their communities.
+Folks get to spend time together and cheer for the local team.

 Of course, there’s nothing quite like watching a Major League Baseball game at a big league ballpark.
-From the crowds and food to the big screens and excitement of the game, there’s just something magical about a day at the ballpark.
+Between the crowds, food, and excitement of the game, there’s something magical about a day at the ballpark.

-By the time the seventh-inning stretch rolls around and you hear the opening notes of “Take Me Out to the Ball Game,” you jump to your feet and sing along to the lyrics of its famous chorus:
+Do you know what happens when the seventh inning rolls around?
+You’ll hear the opening notes of “Take Me Out to the Ball Game,” and jump to your feet.
+It’s time to sing along to the lyrics of its chorus:

 Today’s big league ballparks offer much more than just peanuts and Cracker Jack.
-In addition to hot dogs, popcorn and sodas, many modern ballparks offer all sorts of food choices, including pizza, nachos, sandwiches and even gourmet meals at enclosed restaurants.
+In addition to hot dogs, popcorn and sodas, many modern ballparks offer all sorts of food.
+There might be pizza, nachos, sandwiches, and even gourmet meals at enclosed restaurants.

-Although ballparks have changed with the times over the years, many people treasure their memories of the old-time ballparks.
-Designers of modern ballparks have tried hard to make new stadiums look and feel like the ballparks from the old days, while still featuring all of the modern conveniences people enjoy today.
+Ballparks have changed over the years.
+Still, many people treasure their memories of the old-time ballparks.
+Designers of modern ballparks try to make new stadiums look and feel like ballparks from the old days.
+They also still have all the modern conveniences people enjoy today.

 If you get the chance to attend a Major League Baseball game, do it!
 Here are a few unique ballparks with features you might want to check out:

-- Chase Field (home of the Arizona Diamondbacks) has air conditioning and a pool in the outfield that can be rented by spectators—both of which are popular features in the hot Phoenix climate!
+Chase Field (home of the Arizona Diamondbacks) has air conditioning and a pool in the outfield!
+Fans can rent these spaces to watch the game!